kernelci/kernelci-core/doc/schema-batch.rst

                 },
                 "query": {
                     "type": "string",
-                    "description": "A key=value pairs, separated by the ampersand character, that define the query to perform on the collection"
+                    "description": "A key=value pairs, separated by the ampersand character, that define the query to perform on the resource"
                 }
             }
         }